saghul/aiouv/NOTES.rst

 Stop
 ====

-Loop stop is always executed at the begining of the next event loop iteration.
+Loop stop is always executed at the beginning of the next event loop iteration.
 Calling stop will also prevent the loop from blocking for io on that iteration.
 If any callback raises an exception, the loop is stopped.